tobiasstrebitzer/proxygen/README.md

 ## SSL Certificates

-progygen will automatically create SSL certificates for the domains specified.
+proxygen will automatically create SSL certificates for the domains specified.
 When you start proxygen the first time, a CA certificate will be installed in `~/.proxygen/proxygen.ca.cert.pem`.
 Make sure to 'trust' this certificate in your keychain settings.

 ## Use Cases